carnager/rofi-pass/README.md

 * `--root` can also be a colon separated list of directories, in which case you can navigate between them on the main menu with Shift+Left and Shift+Right.
 * Fieldnames are defined with `+` and the actual value is defined inside the quotations.
 You can add as many fields as you like

+### keepass2 import script

 Also included is an import script for keepass2 databases.
 It's the same script that can be downloaded from the pass homepage, with some minor modifications to match rofi-pass structure.

+### csv exporter

+Finally a script to export your pass database to csv is included.
+The resulting csv was tested in keepassxc.

 ## Sharing passwords